alcala21/gettingAndCleaningDataProject/CodeBook.md

 	merge_similar_data(testFiles))
 ```

 After creating the set with the training and testing data, we have to extract the columns with the mean and standard deviation of the values.
 In order to do that, we have to load the file with the column names, and find which columns contain the mean and std values.
-We do that with the following code.
+We do that with the following code,

 ```r